-4.1.1.
-The business and property of the Association shall be managed and controlled by the Board of Directors.
+- 4.1.1.
+The business and property of the Association shall be managed and controlled by the Board of Directors. - 4.1.2.

-4.1.2.
 The legislative or rule making powers of the WPRA shall be held by the Board of Directors.
 The Board of Directors shall have discretionary power to conduct the business and affairs of the WPRA and the power to make, adopt, alter or amend the Articles of Incorporation and Bylaws.
-The Board of Directors may take any action which it considers necessary to carry out the purposes of the WPRA and may enter into any contract or obligation in furtherance thereof.
+The Board of Directors may take any action which it considers necessary to carry out the purposes of the WPRA and may enter into any contract or obligation in furtherance thereof. - 4.1.2.1.

-4.1.2.1.
 All actions of the Board of Directors, including any changes in the Articles of Incorporation or Official Rodeo Rules, must be accomplished by a majority vote of the quorum of Directors, unless otherwise specified herein.
-Each Director shall have one (1) vote, provided however, if a Director is classified as a Business Director as well as a Director of another classification, that Director shall have only one (1) total vote.
+Each Director shall have one (1) vote.
 The President shall vote only in case of a tie.
-In the absence of the President, the Vice President shall cast a tie-breaking vote in the President's place.

-4.1.2.2.
-At meetings of the Board of Directors, business shall be transacted in such order as the Board may determine.

-4.1.3.
-The Board of Directors shall be as follows: the President and Vice President, twelve (12) regional Circuit Directors, a WPRA Roping Director, and three Business Directors (any of which may also be a director of another classification).
-The total number of the Board of Directors shall be up to eighteen (18).
+In the absence of the President, the Vice President shall cast a tie-breaking vote in the President's place. - 4.1.2.2.
+At meetings of the Board of Directors, business shall be transacted in such order as the Board may determine. - 4.1.3.
+The Board of Directors shall be as follows: the President and Vice President, twelve (12) regional Circuit Directors, and two WPRA Roping Directors.
+The total number of the Board of Directors shall be up to sixteen (16).
 The President shall preside at all meetings except in her absence the ranking Vice President shall preside.
-In the absence of both President and Vice President the Board members present shall elect from among their number a temporary presiding President.

-4.1.3.1.
-The Directors taking office in 2016 and every three years thereafter will be President, Vice President, Columbia River Circuit, First Frontier Circuit, Montana Circuit, Mountain States Circuit, Southeastern Circuit, Texas Circuit, and Wilderness Circuit.
+In the absence of both President and Vice President, the Board members present shall elect from among their number a temporary presiding President. - 4.1.3.1.
+The Directors taking office in 2022 and every three years thereafter will be President, Vice President, Columbia River Circuit, First Frontier Circuit, Montana Circuit, Mountain States Circuit, Southeastern Circuit, Texas Circuit, and Wilderness Circuit.

 4.1.3.2.
-The Directors taking office in 2017 and every three years thereafter will be Badlands Circuit, Great

-Lakes Circuit, Prairie Circuit, California Circuit, Turquoise Circuit, and WPRA Roping Director.
+The Directors taking office in 2023 and every three years thereafter will be Badlands Circuit, Great Lakes Circuit, Prairie Circuit, California Circuit, Turquoise Circuit, and the WPRA Roping director candidate who receives the most votes in the 2023 election (the R1 director).
+The Roping director candidate who receives the second most votes in 2023 will serve for a two year term and then that roping director position will assume a 3 year cycle commencing in 2025 (the R2 director).

-4.1.3.3.
-Business Directors shall be appointed to the Business Committee by a majority of Directors then in office and shall serve for a period of three years.
-When initially appointed, the Board of Directors shall identify which Business Director shall serve for an initial term of one year, two years, and three years, and thereafter each Business Director shall serve for a term of three years unless such Business Director resigns or is removed under Section 4.4 of these bylaws or disqualified under Section of these bylaws or in the manner authorized by statute).
-Each Business Director shall serve so in the manner authorized by statute).
-Each Business Director shall serve so in the manner authorized by statute).